IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

+* In TaikoJiro 1 but not 2, no whitespaces are allowed before the `,` separating the requirement values
+* In TaikoJiro 1 and 2, the branch condition is case-insensitive, and any unrecognized branch condition is treated as `p`.
 * In TaikoJiro 1 (and 2 (?)), for `r` branch condition, if a bar-drumroll&ndash;type note starts or overlaps with the branch determination point in definition, the displayed branch will be updated as the drumroll is hit since the branch determination point and until the actually branch point.
 * In TJAPlayer2 for.PC, the Expert branch condition must be fulfilled to take the Master branch.